yuanpaner/fs/note.md

 The "script" subcommand is used by the grading script to test your code.
 It isn't meant for you to use (unless you can figure out how to reverse-engineer it!).

 Everything that this script subcommand does can be reproduced by coding your own testers.

+- [ ] file delete with the fat erase

 - [ ] read with cat